095056/Luis/Build-environment.md

 - `TERMUX_ARCH` - Specifies CPU architecture for which packages should be cross-compiled.
 Default is `aarch64`.
 Cannot be changed when building on device.

+- `TERMUX_CONTINUE_BUILD` - If set, build will skip source extraction and configure step and go straight to termux_step_make

-- `TERMUX_DEBUG` - Perform debug build.
+- `TERMUX_DEBUG_BUILD` - Perform debug build.
 Debug information won't be stripped from binaries and compiler optimizations will be turned off.

 - `TERMUX_INSTALL_DEPS` - If set to `true`, then dependencies will be installed